felix-leg/bodyreswitcher/README.md

 have been switched they can't be switched back.
 Can you find the solution to this puzzle?

 ## Releases
-Use below links to download releases you want:
+Use below links to download the releases you want:
 - [MS Windows ZIP file](https://github.com/felix-leg/bodyreswitcher/releases/download/v2.0/bodyreswitcher_mswin_build_2.0.zip) - unzip to any folder and start `bodyreswitcher.exe`
-- [Debian amd64 .deb package](https://github.com/felix-leg/bodyreswitcher/releases/download/v2.0/bodyreswitcher_2.0_amd64.deb) - use `dpkg -i` to install this package on you Debian (or any Debian-like) system
+- [Debian amd64 .deb package](https://github.com/felix-leg/bodyreswitcher/releases/download/v2.0/bodyreswitcher_2.0_amd64.deb) - use `dpkg -i` to install this package on your Debian (or any Debian-like) system
 - [Autoconf sources](https://github.com/felix-leg/bodyreswitcher/releases/download/v2.0/body-re-switcher-2.0.tar.gz) - untar the archive and run standard `./configure` → `make` → `make install` commands

 ## How to play